nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_message_definitions.md

 ## Message Handling Flags ##

-Acknowledgement responses can be requested using the message handling flags:
+Responses(Acknowledgements) can be requested using the message handling flags:

 These flags are configured within the [ITK-MessageHeader-2](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-MessageHeader-2) and the actual responses allowed are specified in the Payload message definitions.